Gabriel Naudé: Advice on establishing a library

-Naudé devotes an entire chapter to book selection, remarked upon throughout.
+Naudé devoted an entire chapter to book selection, remarked upon throughout.
 The first authors who need to be purchased are those considered experts in their respective fields.
-No matter whether they are ancient or modern works, if a book is held in high regard by practitioners of a particular field then it should be present in any collection.
+Regardless whether they are ancient or modern works, if a book were held in high regard by practitioners of a particular field then it should be present in any collection.
 In addition, any well known interpretations or commentaries that exist are a necessity.
 Naudé suggested purchasing books in the original languages because meaning can often be lost in translation.
-He is strongly against censorship of any kind.
-Naudé believes that every book has a reader regardless of the subject; and that information should be free and available.
-Readers could always find use of a book, even if it is to refute the ideas presented on its pages.
-Certain books are popular at times but later forgotten; he argued that it would be beneficial to a library if there were multiple copies of these books to accommodate the popular tastes of the times.
+He stood strongly against censorship of any kind.
+Naudé believed that every book has a reader regardless of the subject, and that information should be free and available.
+Readers could always find use of a book, even if that use were to refute the ideas presented on its pages.
+Certain books are popular at times but later forgotten: he argued that it would be beneficial to a library if there were multiple copies of these books to accommodate the popular tastes of the times.

-In his chapter on book acquisition, Naudé gave tips.
+In his chapter on book acquisition, Naudé offered concise tips.
 The easiest way is to purchase another library in its entirety.
-Naudé went on to praise second-hand book sellers who often provided good books at cheap prices.
-Naudé himself browsed book-binding and printing shops for used paper, and had once discovered a rare manuscript that a book binder was using as scrap paper.
+Naudé went on to praise secondhand book sellers who often provided good books at cheap prices.
+Naudé himself browsed book-binding and printing shops for used paper, and once had discovered a rare manuscript that a book binder was using as scrap paper.

 Naudé included a chapter in Advice for arranging the books.
-In discussing arrangement he quoted Cicero, "It is order that gives light to memory."
+In discussing arrangement he quoted Cicero's De Oratore: "It is order that gives light to memory" (from De Oratore 2.353).
 He gave instructions that he considered logical.
-His subject headings included: theology, philosophy, jurisprudence, medicine, history, mathematics and humanities.
-Naudé would add other subject heading in later years but these categories best represented the known body of knowledge in the world.
-Each section should be divided into subheadings and begin with the principal authors followed by the commentaries.
+His subject headings included theology, philosophy, jurisprudence, medicine, history, mathematics and humanities.
+Naudé would add other subject headings in later years, but these categories best represented the known body of knowledge in the world.
+Each section, he said, should be divided into subheadings and begin with the principal authors followed by the commentaries.

+Translated into many different languages (including English, German, Danish, Italian, and Modern Greek) and boasting at least 37 different editions, this book is widely regarded as a foundational text for the study of Library Science and Naudé's seminal work.